This post may contain affiliate links. You can read my full disclosure here.

 I knew when you’re pregnant you have to pee often, but I thought this was the case mostly just in the third trimester.
 I had no idea it starts right away!

 Before I even knew I was pregnant I was waking up many times during the night to go.
 Looking back on it, this was one of the first signs of pregnancy for me.
 I just didn’t know it at the time!

-I am now in my second trimester and, unfortunately, this part of it has not subsided and seems as though it is going to continue throughout the rest of my pregnancy.
+Unfortunately, this part of it did not subside and continued throughout the rest of my pregnancy.

-Getting up 4 or 5 times a night is a common routine for me now.
-But I guess it’s just practice for when the baby is actually here waking me up multiple times during the night!
+Getting up 4 or 5 times a night was a common routine.
+But I guess it was just practice for when my baby would actually be here waking me up multiple times during the night!